Overview

 Our Approach

-LJI Professor Toshiaki Kawakami, M.D., PhD., has developed animal models of atopic dermatitis to study how immune cell signaling can make flare ups better or worse.
-His follow-up studies of human skin tissues, have confirmed that these mouse models mimic the allergic immune response seen in humans.
+In his career at LJI Professor Emeritus Toshiaki Kawakami, M.D., PhD., developed animal models of atopic dermatitis to study how immune cell signaling can make flare ups better or worse.
+His follow-up studies of human skin tissues, confirmed that these mouse models mimic the allergic immune response seen in humans.
 One of Dr. Kawakami’s critical discoveries was that a protein that controls gene expression, called STAT5, drives up the number of immune cells called mast cells in the skin of some atopic dermatitis sufferers.
-His lab has also reported that a different signaling factor called phospholipase C-beta3 (PLC-β3) blocks STAT5.
-These discoveries suggest that atopic dermatitis severity could be modulated either by muffling STAT5 or boosting PLC-β3 activity.
-Dr. Kawakami went on to establish mouse models for eczema vaccinatum and eczema herpeticum, serious skin infections that are caused by vaccinia and herpes simplex viruses, respectively, in patients with eczema.
+His lab also reported that a different signaling factor called phospholipase C-beta3 (PLC-β3) blocks STAT5.
+These discoveries suggested that atopic dermatitis severity could be modulated either by muffling STAT5 or boosting PLC-β3 activity.
+Dr. Kawakami went on to establish mouse models for eczema vaccinatum and eczema herpeticum, serious skin infections caused by vaccinia and herpes simplex viruses, respectively, in patients with eczema.

 In collaborations with Dr. Kawakami, Dr. Croft’s lab also published research showing that LIGHT, another member of TNF family of proteins, directly controls the hyperproliferation of skin cells called keratinocytes as well as the expression of inflammatory proteins made by keratinocytes that contribute to the clinical features of atopic dermatitis.
 The researchers found that a therapeutic antibody that neutralizes LIGHT activity successfully suppresses disease symptoms, suggesting that therapies based on blocking LIGHT may additionally help patients suffering from atopic dermatitis.